fjmoronreyes/langchain_chatbot/README.md

-# turing_challenge_test
+# Langchain Chatbot

-This small repository has two main modules: `chat_bot_code`, intended to store the scripts to run the chatbot, and `img_classification`, which stores the image detection service.
+Very basic implementation of a chatbot using RAG with langchain

-Each module contains its own README file that provides detailed instructions on how to set up, run, and use the respective functionalities.
-Please refer to the respective README files in each module for comprehensive guidance.
+Inside the module you will find a README file that provides detailed instructions on how to set up, run, and use the respective functionalities.
+Please refer to the README for comprehensive guidance.